 Paediatric Clinic x Painter’s Studio “Wellbeing Playscape”

-The Brief: A welcoming space to relax patients Bean Buro was appointed to design a private clinic specialised in paediatric orthopaedics and scoliosis in Hong Kong.
-The specialist doctor and owner wanted an atypical clinic that feels welcoming to children and parents, as well as encourage the patients to interact with the environment which would enable the doctor to observe the natural body movementss.
+Kenny Kinugasa-Tsui: Bean Buro was entrusted with the design of a private clinic specialised in paediatric orthopaedics and scoliosis in Hong Kong.
+The doctor and owner wanted a unique clinic that feels welcoming to children and parents, while encouraging patients to interact with the environment which would enable the doctor to observe the natural body movements.

-The narrative would also respond to the doctor’s love for painting, and create various artistically driven ideas, such as the creation of a painter’s studio, art gallery and event space.
+We also addressed the doctor’s love for painting, and created various artistically driven ideas, such as the creation of a painter’s studio, art gallery and event space.

-The trail leads to a timber stepped platform which serves as a small playground for the child patients to climb on.
-The doctor would be able to observe the children’s natural movement as they play in their most relaxed state—replacing the typical formal consultation room setting, which would be stressful and stiff.
+The most unique feature of the project is the timber stepped platform which serves as a small playground for the child patients to climb on.
+The doctor would be able to observe the children’s natural movement as they play in their most relaxed state—replacing the typical formal consultation room setting, which is often sterile and stiff.